Relevance of the Institute in the Current Industrialisation Agenda

 Respect for the Law

-Employee shall not commit unlawful acts nor shall s/he instruct or encourage any other persons to do so.
+An employee shall not commit unlawful acts nor shall s/he instruct or encourage any other persons to do so.
 If a public servant is asked or directed to commit an unlawful act, he/she shall report the matter to his/her superior officer for action.

-Proper use of Official information
+Proper Use of Official Information

-Employee shall not divulge or misuse official information.
+An employee shall not divulge or misuse official information.